Tsing Yi: Population

 There were about 4,000 people on the island when the British took the New Territories around 1898.
 In the following one hundred years, the population has grown to nearly 50 times this size; the 2001 Census calculating that the population of the island was 193,432 in 55,478 households.
 In an estimation in 2007, there were about 200,400 people.
 It was expected to grow to 203,300 in the near future.
 Most of the population live in Tsing Yi Town.

 Geography

 Tsing Yi Island is a hilly island with Tsing Yi Peak in the south and Liu To Shan in the north east.
 Small plain can be found surrounding the former Tsing Yi Lagoon in island northeast.
 The rocks on the island are mainly granite and were exposed due to extensive housing, industrial and infrastructure construction.
-Although the island is not fallen in the administration of country park, most of the hilly area remains green.
+Although the island is under the administration of the country park, most of the hilly area remains green.
 The Tsing Yi Peak climbs to 334 mand is a barrier separating industrial west and residential east.

+Kam Chuk Kok is a cape on the west shore of Tsing Yi Island, Hong Kong.
+The shore was reclaimed for a Shell oil depot.
+The Chinese name of Kam Chuk Kok means the cape of golden bamboo.